Why Teachers Are Sometimes Leery Of The Next Big Thing

 And this would be good, but in true human nature we’re developing self-defense mechanisms that only make things worse in the long run, including thicker skin, the idolizing of learning technology, a mechanized dependence of “data-driven” and technology-led teaching, and, more recently, learning trend fatigue.

 We’re simultaneously tired of change, and evaporating as an industry without it.
 But that fatigue is important to honor.
 That so many teachers are tired of hearing it all isn’t simply proof they need to find new jobs.
+If a teacher doesn’t “buy in,” automatically labeling them a non-team player is a problem.
+After all, the best teachers often don’t do what they’re told anyway.

 1. Don’t just ask “Is this what’s best for the students?”–make sure you can offer a somewhat credible vision yourself of what might be.

-2. Don’t start with technology–start with function within the learning process.
+2. Don’t start with technology, start with function within the learning process.
 Consider which important problems a technology can solve.

 3. Same with learning trends.
 Don’t simply think in labels and forms–“challenge-based learning” or “place-based education” for example–but rather how to promote it-takes-a-village buy-in from the local community.